Akashjaiswal17/Accenture-Data-Analytics-and-Visualization-Virtual-Internship/README.md

 * Top 5 categories

 **Cleaned Data set:**
-So, the cleaned data set after data modelling & data cleaning : Cleaned Dataset
+So, the cleaned data set after data modelling & data cleaning

 # Task - 3
-Data Visualization and Storytelling:
+**Data Visualization and Storytelling:**

 **Make the Powerpoint presentation as per the given template**

 **Charts Involved :**
 * * Pie Chart
 * * Bar Chart
-* Powerpoint Presentation : PPT
+* Powerpoint Presentation

 # Task - 4
 **Present to the Client:**

 **Present your powerpoint presentation to the client and deliver the insights of your analysis**